scrtlabs/SupernovaDocs/node runners/run-full-node.md

 # How To Join Secret Network as a Full Node on Testnet

-This document details how to join the Secret Network `testnet` as a full node.
+This document details how to join the Secret Network as a full node.
 Once your full node is running, you can turn it into a validator in the optional last step.

 ## Requirements